wwpa65/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 # Overview
 A statistal analysis was performed on MechaCar vehicle data.
+Multiple linear model was performed on the MechaCar dataset and t-tests were performed on Suspension coil dataset.
+The goal of the multiple linear model was to identify factors that influence fuel efficiency.
+The t-tests were used to identify differences of suspension coils between vehicle lot numbers.

 # Summary